MatthijsKamstra/haxejs/contribute.md

 1. Add more simple, easy to start with examples
 	* simple how to start with Haxe
 	* simple and basic code examples
-	* how to use jQuery (no javascript without jQuery)
+	* how to use jQuery (no JavaScript without jQuery)
 	* move slowly to more difficult examples
 	* I don't mind copy/paste examples (see point 3, but with permission of the writer if its done in a post)
 2. Make contributing as-easy-as-possible